vinay564/vinay564/README.md

 ### This is Vinay Manavarthi

-- 🔭 I worked on web & Mobile app development ...
+- 🔭 I have worked on web & Mobile app development ...
 - 🌱 I’m currently learning Web Apps and services
 - 👯 I’m looking for Full time Jobs in Spring 2023
 - 📫 How to reach me: VXM15950@ucmo.edu